zoph-io/serverless-aws-https-webredirect/README.md

 ### ⌨️ Deployment

-> ℹ️ Run the following command (where your AWS CLI is authencated)
+> ℹ️ Run the following command (where your AWS CLI is authenticated)

 ```bash
     $ make requirements